dthinley/angular_webapp/README.md

-# angular_webapp
+# My Recipes app
-Project build with angular 5
+This small web app is build with Angular 6.